-For some industries, liability insurance is compulsory before you can legally operate, for example, engineering firms or businesses arranging public events or operating certain types of facilities.
+For some industries, liability insurance is compulsory before you can legally operate, for example, construction or businesses arranging public events or operating certain types of facilities.

 Some occupations rely on an individual to provide a professional service or advice to other businesses or people.
 These occupations, for example accountants or estate agents, face the risk of having an allegation made against them which they may need to defend in court.

-Professional indemnity insurance covers small businesses if the business owner is found liable for negligence, if they breach their professional duty or if they make mistakes, errors or omissions that result in financial loss for another person or company.
+Professional indemnity insurance covers small businesses if the business owner is found liable for negligence, if they breach their professional duty or if they make mistakes or omissions that result in financial loss for another person or company.

-The vehicles may range from cars to visit clients, to small trucks or goods carrying vehicles.
-There is a choice as to the level of cover that can be bought and typically commercial motor polices offer a range of additional benefits including no windscreen excess for certain vehicles, driver repatriation, sign writing and cover for replacing keys and locks.
+Vehicles can range from cars to visit clients, to utes or delivery vehicles.
+You can choose from different levels of cover, and commercial motor polices typically offer additional benefits including no windscreen excess for certain vehicles, driver repatriation, sign writing and cover for replacing keys and locks.